-Make your next date night memorable and cook up deliciousness with my Cedar Planked Salmon!
+Make your grilling event memorable and cook up deliciousness with my Cedar Planked Salmon!
 I used one of my favorite seasonings to give the salmon that perfect blend of Jamaican flavors.
-And with all the wonderful Gustus Vitae seasoning blends you have to choose from, dinner will never be boring again!
+Not a fan of Jamaican seasonings?
+Use your favorite spices to create this delicious dish in your home tonight!

 Whether you make this salmon for a date night, entertaining or just to treat the family to a special dinner, you’ll be amazed at the results and just how easy it is to make planked salmon!

 What ingredients do I need to make Seasoned Cedar Planked Salmon?

 Let’s start by gathering the ingredients we need to make Cedar Planked Salmon.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.